ssmiller25/vropscli/USAGE.md

 ```
 vropscli installPak OracleDatabase-12020180319144115
 ```
-You can track the current progress wtih
+You can track the current progress with
 ```
 vropscli getCurrentActivity
 ```